 Here are a few more language milestones you can look forward to:

 - What does your child call herself?
-She'll go from using her name to saying "me" and then "I" over the next several months.
-She should also start using other pronouns soon.
+She'll go from using her name to saying "me" and then "I." She should also start using other pronouns soon.
 Expect to hear a few mistakes along the way.

 - Your child should be able to identify and maybe even name basic body parts.
 See how many she can do.